introducing the creative genius of

 The Miller family highly recommends this breed, considering Wilbur is the sweetest family member.

 This dog bugs the heck out of Scott.
 As a Brussels Griffon (the same breed Jack Nicholson throws down the garbage chute in the movie As Good As It Gets), he’s basically been bred to ferret out barn critters and thus is the ultimate busybody.
-While Thatcher would argue that Oli is super sweet, Scott would assure you he’s not.
+While Thatcher would argue that Wilson is super sweet, Scott would assure you he’s not.
 Most friends of the Miller family run from his ten daunting pounds due to his resemblance to a Civil War general, or more likely a Star Wars Ewok or Gremlin.

 1,000 coaching seats available now